 Sometimes in search engines, you may find pages that rank for multiple terms.
 When users enter a page related to the synonym of the word as a result of their search, they will naturally exit immediately and try to find the right page.
 Pages on your site may also suffer from this problem.
 You can make sure that your pages appear in the right search terms by doing keyword and competition research to see the results your target keywords are producing.
 If you find pages that rank with synonyms you can:

-• Completely change the keywords.
+- Completely change the keywords

-• Revise the page title and page description without any synonyms.
+.
+Try removing the page from the search engine.- Revise the page title and page description without any synonyms.

 Increasing Interaction on Your Website